Chart Color Schemes

 Infrastructure

-The Vines has moderate levels of nearby infrastructure activity, ranking in the 43rdth percentile nationally
+The Vines has emerging levels of nearby infrastructure activity, ranking in the 36thth percentile nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch identified two projects likely impacting the area: North Ellenbrook (West) District Structure Plan and Village 6 Malvern Springs Development Plan.
-Key projects also include Ellenbrook Railway Station and North Ellenbrook (East) District Structure Plan, with the following list detailing those most relevant.
+AreaSearch has identified two projects likely impacting the area: North Ellenbrook (West) District Structure Plan, Village 6 Malvern Springs Development Plan, Ellenbrook Railway Station, and North Ellenbrook (East) District Structure Plan.
+Most relevant are listed below.

 Professional plan users can use the search below to filter and access additional projects.